Christine A. Pariseault, PhD, RN, CEN

 My area of expertise include emergency nursing, medical surgical nursing, patient safety, nursing administration and nursing education.
 I am a certified emergency nurse.

-My research interests include polypharmacy, older adults/older adult healthcare and nursing education.
+My research interests include polypharmacy, older adults/older adult healthcare, nursing education, and anorexia in adolescents.

 - Emergency nursing